-As Dean of Engineering at NYU, Dr. Katepalli Sreenivasan will continue to build NYU Polytechnic School of Engineering as a leader in engineering and technology.
+As Dean of Engineering at NYU, Dr. Katepalli Sreenivasan will continue to build NYU Tandon School of Engineering as a leader in engineering and technology.
 In this capacity, Sreenivasan focuses on the development of faculty, research, and educational programs at the School of Engineering, all in partnership with other centers of scientific research throughout NYU.
 He leads all aspects of engineering at NYU.

-Sreenivasan was appointed acting president of NYU Polytechnic School of Engineering in November 2012, following a 13-month term as the school’s provost.
+Sreenivasan was appointed acting president of NYU Tandon School of Engineering in November 2012, following a 13-month term as the school’s provost.
 He joined NYU in 2009 from the International Centre for Theoretical Physics in Trieste, Italy, where he was director, and was concurrently on the faculty of the University of Maryland, where he was Distinguished University Professor, Glenn L. Martin Professor of Engineering and professor of physics, and director of the Institute for Physical Science and Technology.
 Prior to that, he was at Yale for 22 years, where he was the Harold W. Cheel Professor of Mechanical Engineering from 1988, with joint appointments in the Departments of Physics, Applied Physics, and Mathematics.
 Between 1987 and 1992, he was the chair of Yale’s Mechanical Engineering Department.
 Sreenivasan is a member of the National Academy of Sciences (NAS), the National Academy of Engineering (NAE), the American Academy of Arts and Sciences, the Indian Academy of Sciences, the Academy of Sciences for the Developing World, and the African Academy of Sciences.

 An active researcher, Sreenivasan will continue his work in turbulence, cryogenic helium and nonlinear dynamics, and will retain his NYU appointment as university professor, jointly in physics and mathematics.